|Nutritional Guidelines (per serving)|

 |Total Fat 2g||3%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Also known as a Ramos Fizz, the New Orleans Fizz was created in the late 1800's by Henry C. Ramos in New Orleans.
-The cocktail became so popular that by the 1915 Mardi Gras celebration Ramos' 35 "shaker boys" could not keep up with demand.
+Also known as a Ramos gin fizz, the New Orleans fizz was created in the late 1800s by Henry C. Ramos in New Orleans.
+It is among the Big Easy's most famous drinks.
+The cocktail became so popular that by the 1915 Mardi Gras celebration, Ramos' 35 "shaker boys" could not keep up with demand.

-This classic cocktail is one to add to your list of drinks to know, but remember to shake it really well to ensure the egg is completely mixed.
-In fact, your best fizz comes from shaking until it hurts.
+This classic cocktail is one to add to your list of drinks to know, but remember to shake it really, really well.
+In fact, your best fizz comes from shaking until it hurts (a minute or more).
 If a straw can stand up straight in your New Orleans, then you have shaken it properly.